 With the increasing interest in the way things look in this world, design is a key career path.
-In this course you will respond to a design brief and follow a design process to re develop/re design an existing logo and marketing material for a brand.
+In this course you will respond to a design brief and follow a design process to redevelop/redesign an existing logo and marketing material for a brand.
+You will learn bookbinding techniques and develop a Storybook with illustrations.
 You will examine and reflect on other artists work using this knowledge as a reference to improve you own work.
 This course would be advantageous if you are considering Design ATAR in Year 11 or 12.